JamArm99/Nuclear-Magnetic-Resonance-Analysis/README.md

 ### test_NMR.py

 This script is designed to run tests on the functions defined in **_func_NMR.py_**.
-Using unittest, these functions can be tested to ensure the desired result when called upon in the main script.
+Using unittest, these functions are tested to ensure the desired result when called upon in the main script.
+The primary test is for unphysical arguments passed to the functions such as zeros.
+The **_Mag_** function has an additional test to ensure the output lists have the correct dimensionality.

 ```bash
 python3 -m unittest test_NMR.py